5 min read

 Explore The Hidden Depths Of This Secret Scuba Diving Lake

-When you think of scuba diving, your mind probably goes to coral reefs and tropical fish—not a former clay quarry an hour southeast of Dallas.
+When you think of scuba diving, your mind probably goes to vibrant coral reefs and tropical fish glimmering in the water, or perhaps a sea turtle casually drifting through the waves.
+As a Texan, scuba diving makes me think of the Gulf Coast, where underwater exploration is possible.
+It doesn’t, however, make me think about a former clay quarry an hour southeast of Dallas.

-But Athens Scuba Park has turned that old quarry into an underwater playground with sunken jets, boats, and even a country music legend’s tour bus resting on the bottom.
+But Athens Scuba Park in Athens, Texas, has turned that old quarry into an underwater playground with sunken jets, boats, and even a country music legend’s tour bus resting on the bottom—all ripe for exploring via scuba diving.

-The spring-fed water offers visibility that can reach up to 70 feet, making it one of the clearest places to dive in Texas.
+The spring-fed water offers visibility that can reach up to 70 feet, making it, surprisingly, one of the clearest places to dive in Texas.

 Where is the Athens Scuba Park Located?